skmonjur/Seerah/index.md

 				  <li>The two women present took oath without shaking hands with the Prophet pbuh</li>
 				  <li>After the pledge the Prophet pbuh asked the people to select 12 men who would be responsible for their affairs in the community</li>
 				  <li>9 from Khajraj and 3 from Aus tribe were chosen</li>
 				  <li>After the 12 were elected, the Prophet pbuh said (more or less meaning which could mean), "You are like the apostles of Isa (Jesus) pbuh.
-You are responsible for the community [in Madina] while I am the caretacker of the entire body of Muslims"</li>
+You are responsible for the community [in Madinah] while I am the caretacker of the entire body of Muslims"</li>
-				  <li>Next morning Qurayesh heard a rumor about the pledge at Akabah, went to Madina camp to protest against what happened</li>
+				  <li>Next morning Qurayesh heard a rumor about the pledge at Akabah, went to Madinah camp to protest against what happened</li>
-				  <li>The ploytheists of Madina didnt know anything so they declined the claim</li></ul>
+				  <li>The ploytheists of Madinah didnt know anything so they declined the claim</li></ul>
 				  </div>

                </div>